 Your greatest asset can also be your weakest link.
 Cyber criminals are getting smarter and more advanced with their knowledge of human behavior.
 In turn, you have to stay one step ahead of them by training your employees to identify a scam.
 Here are a few ways your employees are exposing your data:

 Phishing is a rapidly growing criminal activity.
 There are large pockets of criminals creating new ways to trick your employees.
 Can you sniff out a scam?
-Take our phishing quiz to see how much you know about the latest scams:
+Take our phishing quiz to see how much you know about the latest scams.
+Learn more about how your business can benefit from a provider that specializes in Cyber Security: Cyber Security Services

 2. Weak or Non-Existent Data Security Policies